SkylineCommunications/dataminer-docs-connectors/connector/doc/BBright_RMD.md

 ### Initialization

 The API requires the use of a token for authentication.
-You can get an API token via GUI under the page ADMIN > Server and click on 'REST API TOKEN'.
+You can get an API token via the web GUI under the page ADMIN > Server and click on 'REST API TOKEN'.

 Copy this token to the **Authentication Token** parameter on the **General** page of the DataMiner element.